 Special Air Service Regiment

-The Special Air Service Regiment (SASR) is one of three Special Operations Command combat units.
+The Special Air Service Regiment (SASR) is one of three Special Forces Group combat units within Special Operations Command.

 SASR special forces conduct protracted, difficult and challenging small-team operations involving high-level precise military skills, often in remote areas and with little tactical-level support.